ftmlika09/ftmlika09/README.md

 - 👋 Hi, I’m @ftmlika09
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning sains
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on jobs
-- 📫 How to reach me ...
+- 📫 How to reach me in Instagram @ftmlika

 <!---
 ftmlika09/ftmlika09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.